vickcharles/vickcharles/README.md

 My name is Vickler Charles.
-Im a Software Engineer based in Barcelona, Spain.
+I'm a Software Engineer based in Barcelona, Spain.

 Any Questions please refer to me directly